FlexGuard: A Design Space for On-Body Feedback for Safety Scaffolding in Strength Training: RELATED WORK

 \subsection{Advances in Materials and Wearable Technologies}

 Recent developments in soft robotics, programmable materials, and digital fabrication have expanded the design space for wearable systems.
 Pneumatic actuation systems like \textit{PneumAct} \cite{PneumAct}, \textit{VabricBeads} \cite{VabricBeads}, \textit{Force Jacket} \cite{ForceJacket}, and \textit{Frozen Suit} \cite{FrozenSuit} use air or liquid pressure to generate movement, resistance, or stiffness changes in the body. \textit{milliMorph} \cite{milliMorph} pushes this further by introducing millimeter-scale fluidic chambers for fine-grained, fluid-driven shape change. \textit{PneuMa} \cite{PneuMa} introduces pneumatic bodily extensions to support daily movement.
 Actuation mechanisms inspired by biological forms, such as artificial muscles \cite{oriArtificialMuscle}, offer compact and powerful actuation possibilities.
-Researchers have also investigated collaborative approaches for designing wearables with on-body feedback, such as vibrotactile patterns in remote scenarios where designers are not co-located \cite{CollabJam}.
+Researchers have also investigated collaborative approaches for designing wearables with on-body feedback such as vibrotactile patterns \cite{CollabJam, HapticPilotIMWUT, ShapeKit}.
+Furthermore, to enhance further capability, tools like \textit{PneuMod} enable computational design and fabrication of pneumatic actuators with programmable material properties, allowing for fine-tuned force and stiffness responses \cite{PneuMod}.

-Programmable materials with bistable or multistable properties allow for richer forms of mechanical feedback and passive guidance \cite{mechIntRoadmap}.
+Programmable materials with bistable or multistable properties allow for richer forms of mechanical feedback and passive guidance \cite{mechIntRoadmap, FluxLab}.
 Works such as \textit{Kirigami Haptic Swatches} \cite{KiriHapticSwatches}, \textit{FlexTure} \cite{FlexTure}, \textit{Waxpaper Actuator} \cite{WaxpaperSeq}, and \textit{ConeAct} \cite{ConeAct} explore structural snapping transitions, geometric locking, and reactive haptics.
 Snap-through mechanisms, like those in \textit{SnapInflatables} \cite{SnapInflatables}, enable rapid shape changes with localized feedback. \textit{Springlets} \cite{Springlets} introduces shape-memory alloy springs that simulate on-skin sensations such as touching, pinching, pulling, etc.